veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 2) Use [pipenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), in which you install packages through `pipenv install requests` instead of pip.
 It will create a Pipfile, which keeps track of all your libraries.

-Both of these are involved in modifying the `os.path` that we looked at earlier so that Python knows where to find other stuff.
+Both of these are involved in modifying the `sys.path` that we looked at earlier so that Python knows where to find other files.

 Your next step would be to use either of these instead of your local Python environment.